kevin-j-m/kjm-blog/content/posts/coverage.md

 </p>
 {{< /rawhtml >}}

 This is the “classic” implementation of providing coverage.
-Each relevant line, that is those that aren’t things like empty lines or “end” statements, has a counter that is incremented each time the line is visited in code execution while coverage is running.
+Each relevant line, that is those that aren’t things like empty lines or `end` statements, has a counter that is incremented each time the line is visited in code execution while coverage is running.
 At the conclusion, you will see how many times each line is executed.

 #### Benefits